The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Discussion

 Since different samples may subject to different selection functions that can affect the velocity dispersion profiles, the combination of two data sets in this work, i.e., data from DESI and \cite{Walker2023}, may also introduce complicated selection effects.
 Thus we perform further checks.
 For each dSph, we first calculate the intrinsic velocity dispersions for the same sample of stars existing in both DESI and \cite{Walker2023}.
 The intrinsic velocity dispersions computed using LOSV measurements from both fully agree with each other, indicating the measurements of LOSV and associated uncertainties are reliable in both DESI and \cite{Walker2023}.
 However, if we use all member stars either in DESI or \cite{Walker2023}, after correcting for the mean offset between LOSVs in the two data sets, the resulting intrinsic velocity dispersion profiles based on the data set of \cite{Walker2023} are slightly different from those of DESI observed member stars for Draco and Sextans, while there is no difference for UMi.
 The agreement between DESI and \cite{Walker2023} UMi sample is reassuring, indicating that the large sample of DESI observed UMi member stars is unlikely subject to strong selection biases.

 Given the difference in the intrinsic velocity dispersions based on DESI and \cite{Walker2023} member stars for Draco and Sextans, we repeat our modeling using only DESI data for them.
-We show the dark matter density profiles in Figure~\ref{fig:density profile desi} of Appendix~\ref{app}.
-For Draco and Sextans, indeed the best constrained dark matter density profiles differ when we use only DESI observed member stars, and when using the combined sample of DESI $+$ \cite{Walker2023}.
+For Draco and Sextans, the best constrained dark matter density profiles slightly differ when we use only DESI observed member stars, and when using the combined sample of DESI $+$ \cite{Walker2023}.
 Nevertheless, the differences are still marginally consistent within the large 1-$\sigma$ errors.

 The best recovered $\rho_\mathrm{DM}(150\mathrm{pc})$ of three dSphs using only DESI data are shown by the blue filled circles in Figure~\ref{fig:rho at 150pc 3}.
-The intrinsic velocity dispersions of Sextans/Draco, if only using DESI observed stars, are higher/lower in the central region than using the combined data, hence resulting in higher/lower $\rho_\mathrm{DM}(150\mathrm{pc})$.
-For Sextans, since the difference between the blue and magenta circles of Sextans is less significant compared with the errorbars, we think selection effects associated with Sextans are not strong enough to violate the conclusion.
-For Draco, DESI is missing a lot of metal-poor stars in the central region, which is at least partially because the number of observed member stars in DESI is small (less than 100, see Table~\ref{tab:num of mem}).
+Using only DESI observed stars yields higher intrinsic velocity dispersions in the central region for Sextans whereas lower ones for Draco than using the combined data, hence resulting in higher and lower $\rho_\mathrm{DM}(150\mathrm{pc})$, respectively.
+For Sextans, since the difference between the blue and magenta circles is less significant compared with the errorbars, we think selection effects associated with Sextans are not strong enough to violate the conclusion.
+For Draco, DESI is missing a lot of metal-poor stars in the central region, which is at least partially because the number of observed member stars in DESI is small (less than 100, see Table~\ref{tab:dwarf prop}).
 On the other hand, \cite{Walker2023} observes more member stars in the center of Draco.
 Hence the best constrained $\rho_\mathrm{DM}(150\mathrm{pc})$ for Draco is more robust with the combined data set of DESI $+$ \cite{Walker2023}, i.e., the magenta circle in Figure \ref{fig:rho at 150pc 3}.